Cantica-Systems/vote-gr/README.md

 filtered to: CountyFIPS='081' AND MCDFIPS='34000'
 ```

-Regenerate it:
+Regenerate it with:

 ```bash
 pip install -r requirements.txt python3 refresh_precincts.py
 ```

-The script refuses to write unless the layer still returns 59 precincts,
+The script refuses to write unless the layer still returns exactly 59 precincts,
 numbered 1 to 59, in wards 1-20 / 21-40 / 41-59, with no overlapping shapes.
-Geometry is thinned to about a metre, which changes no answer for any address
+Geometry is thinned to about a meter, which changes no answer for any address
 more than 5 m from a precinct line.

 We use the state's boundaries rather than the city's because 86 pairs of the
 city's polygons overlap each other, which puts roughly 1 in 100 addresses in two
 precincts at once with no way to choose.

-### Addresses: generated
+### Addresses generated

 `site/data/addresses.json` is what makes the lookup work without a geocoder.
 Every parcel address in the city, matched once to the precinct containing it: